level23/druid-client/README.md

 #### `reindex()`

 With the `reindex()` method you can re-index data which is already in a druid dataSource.
-You can do a bit more then with the `compact()` method.
+You can do a bit more than with the `compact()` method.

 For example, you can filter or transform existing data or change the query granularity: